The Best Gluten Free Strawberry Cupcakes

 For the strawberry syrup

-1 pound fresh strawberries, hulled and roughly chopped
+- 1 pound strawberries frozen or fresh but hulled and roughly chopped

 For the cupcakes

 - 1 ¾ cups (245 g) all purpose gluten free flour blend (I used Better Batter)

 - ¾ teaspoon xanthan gum omit if your blend already contains it

 - ½ teaspoon baking soda